istgaips/invite/views/publications.md

   <img src="images/aamas2013.png" width="190" alt="" />
 </span>

-Dimas, Joana, and Rui Prada.
+Joana Dimas and Rui Prada.
 2013.
 “Dynamic Identity Model for Agents” to appear in Proceedings of the MABS 2013 - 14th International Workshop on Multi-Agent-Based Simulation.<br/>
 <a href="https://sites.google.com/site/mabsworkshop/">Workshop Site</a>
 <a href="/documents/refarticlemabs2013.rtf">Download Bibtex</a>